 Today’s email marketing best practices

-All of the above — the plusses and minuses of email marketing — may have you feeling anxious about how to make it work for you.
+All of the above — the pluses and minuses of email marketing — may have you feeling anxious about how to make it work for you.

 It’s a natural reaction.
-But never fear: the rest of this article is devoted to sharing what’s working right now in email marketing.
+But never fear: the rest of this article is devoted to sharing email marketing best practices that are working right now.

 1. Choose an email service provider that offers automation and tagging